-It should be noted IGPE Associate Director Brandon Kawa schedules all instructor assignments.
-Site coordinators are invited to make requests, but should be aware that instructor assignments are subject to an elaborate four-semester schedule designed to ensure instructional variety and vibrancy.
+The IGPE Director schedules all instructor assignments.
+Site coordinators are invited to make requests but should be aware that assignments are subject to an elaborate four-semester schedule designed to ensure instructional variety and vibrancy.
 Instructor requests will only be considered if they do not disrupt this cycle.

-It should also be noted that an instructor may be scheduled for a maximum of two courses for any cohort.
-Exceptions must be approved by Director Lovorn or Associate Director Kawa prior to scheduling any course.
-Site coordinators are asked to refrain from making plans with instructors for upcoming courses without first checking with Associate Director Kawa, as this practice can create confusion.
+An instructor may be scheduled for a maximum of two courses for any cohort.
+Exceptions must be approved by the IGPE Director prior to scheduling any course.
+Site coordinators are asked to refrain from making plans with instructors for upcoming courses without first checking with the IGPE Director to avoid confusion.